EDRIXS/RIXSREXS2025-tutorial/tutorials/atomic/atomic_model.md

 ```

 ## Slater parameters
-The paper specifies the interactions in terms of the Hund's interaction
-`JH`, Coulomb repulsion `Ud`, and spin orbit coupling `lam`.
+The paper specifies the valence Coulomb interactions and spin orbit coupling [^1][^2].
 Other interaction parameters can be loaded from a database containing Hartree-Fock predictions.

 ```{code-cell} ipython3
 F2_dd = 2.15